xyproto/algernon/README.md

 // Get the size of the given model name, in bytes oc:bytesize(string) -> number

+// Given two prompts, return how similar they are.
+// The first optional string is the algorithm for measuring the distance: cosine, euclidean, manhattan, chebyshev or hamming.
+// Only the two first letters of the algorithm name are needed, so "co" or "ma" are also valid.
+The default is cosine.
+// The second optional string is the model name. oc:distance(string, string, [string], [string]) -> number

 // Convenience function for the local Ollama server that takes an optional prompt and an optional model name.
 // Generates a poem with the `tinyllama` model by default. ollama([string], [string]) -> string